Duke-NUS-HPC/docs/install-R-package-in-personal-library.md

 To test the setup, we will use a test package, `tinytest`.

-Later, once you have confirmed that you setup is workkng, you can replace tinytest with the packages of your choice.
+Later, once you have confirmed that you setup is workng, you can replace tinytest with the packages of your choice.

 At the R command prompt, enter